Hello, there! My name is Victoria Dühring.

 From the years of 2013-2015 we primarily spent our time in Pretoria, South Africa, and visited Texas during the months of November-February.
 (Meaning we essentially skipped Summer for three years!)
 We moved back to Texas in November of 2015, and now spend a few weeks in December, as well as whenever we have safaris to do, back in South Africa.
 Ah, the life of an international marriage… :)

 Moving back to Texas has actually had many unforeseen challenges.
 I truly had to re-acclimate to the small-town Texas lifestyle, and even had to retrain myself to say the ‘Texas words’ instead of the British/South African slang English words, such as ‘Dust Bin’ and ‘Robot’.

-2018 will bring even more changes to our lives as we will be growing into a family of three in March when we welcome a son named Owen!
+2018 brought even more changes to our lives when we grew into a family of three in February by welcoming a son named Owen!